MASTERING THE CRAFT OF NARRATIVE WRITING

 A narrative can spark emotion, encourage reflection, and convey meaning when done well.

 Narratives are a popular genre for students and teachers as they allow the writer to share their imagination, creativity, skill, and understanding of nearly all elements of writing.
-We occasionally refer to a narrative as ‘creative writing’ or story writing.

 The purpose of a narrative is simple, to tell the audience a story.
 It can be written to motivate, educate, or entertain and can be fact or fiction.